-Though the sleeper is impaired by his unconsciousness, there remains one advantage that the subconscious possesses.
-Magical forms of enchantment or telepathy are based upon entering and controlling the conscious mind, not the subconscious. sleepwalking, the walker receives a +4 circumstantial bonus to resist any effect that would control or discern his thoughts.
+Though the sleeper is impaired by his unconsciousness, there remains one advantage that the subconscious Magical possesses. forms enchantment or telepathy are based upon entering and controlling the conscious mind, not the subconscious. sleepwalking, the walker receives a +4 circumstantial bonus to resist any effect that would control or discern his thoughts.
 Spells and effects that target sleeping or unconscious characters still apply.